 In addition to an angel food cake pan and measuring cups, you will need:

-Make sure you do NOT use a plastic mixing bowl.
+Make sure you do not use a plastic mixing bowl.
 Plastic holds on tightly to fat molecules even after washing, which can transfer into your cake and make it fall.

-I also recommend using a hand mixer instead of a stand mixer for this recipe.
+As I mentioned in my testing notes above, I also recommend using a hand mixer instead of a stand mixer for this recipe.
 It is easier to make sure all of the egg whites at the bottom of the bowl are evenly whipped with a hand mixer than it is with a stand mixer.

 Before you start, remember that gentleness is the key to this recipe.
 Be patient when folding the batter together and don’t try to rush it.